-Unless you’re experiencing a dental emergency requiring immediate extraction of the tooth, Dr. Pham is going to be the one to determine if your tooth needs to be removed.
+Unless you’re experiencing a dental emergency requiring immediate extraction of the tooth, Dr. Bradford is going to be the one to determine if your tooth needs to be removed.
 The decision-making process starts with a full dental exam, often accompanied by imaging to get full knowledge of the condition affecting your damaged tooth.
 The kinds of things they’ll be looking for are as follows:

 - Disease and Infection – Severe infections or periodontal disease that isn’t responding to treatment can lead to an extraction being necessary.
 If the tooth’s root gets exposed or has experienced extensive damage, it may need to be removed.

 - Overcrowding and Impaction – This is the common reason that wisdom teeth have to be removed, but it can happen with your other teeth as well.
 When there isn’t enough room in your mouth for the tooth to come in, extraction may be the only answer.

 - Pending Orthodontic Work – In some cases, orthodontic treatment may require the removal of one or more teeth.

 These are the most common reasons that Dr. Bradford may determine that an extraction is necessary for your dental health.

 What Symptoms Can Tell me That an Extraction Is Necessary?